drowrin/orpheus/content/posts/hellblade-2.md

 to reach out her hand, and give Seageirr a human touch.
 She tells him that she understands him.
 She knows him.
 She accepts him.
 The monster is no more.||

-The final controntation flips the script. ||The last giant is Aleifr, Thorgestr's father.
+The final confrontation flips the script. ||The last giant is Aleifr, Thorgestr's father.
 Aleifr sought power, and he liked when people relied on him.
 When the hardships faded due to his leadership, people no longer needed him.
 So, he secretly created hardship for his people while offering to protect them from